nolte/k8s-home-lab/src/applications/rest980/README.md

 # rest980

 <!--description-start-->
-Rest API for the Staubsauger
+Rest API for the Vacuum Cleaner
 <!--description-end-->

 <!--header-start-->